 2) COMPLETE APPLICATION

 - Check the cost of your license application fee here: Current Fee Schedule

-- Make all checks or money orders payable to TREASURER – CITY OF PITTSBURGH.
-Please see main License page for credit card and echeck fees*FOR NEW APPLICANTS: New licenses will require an inspection before license can be issued.
+- FOR NEW APPLICANTS: New licenses will require an inspection before license can be issued.

 WONDERING HOW MUCH YOUR LICENSE COSTS?

 All Department of Permits, Licenses and Inspections fees change annually.
 Consult the Current Fee Schedule for new applications, renewals, and late fees.

 A 60 day grace period begins when your license expires.
 A late fee will be charged the day after your license expires.
 If your license is not renewed within 60 days of expiration, it is considered lapsed and closed.
 All contractor and trade licenses expire a year from the date of issuance.

 - LOOKING FOR ADDITIONAL INFO OR CLARIFICATION ON YOUR LICENSE REQUIREMENTS?
 Check out the Rules and Regulations

 - Testing for new Stationary Engineers is performed by the National Institute for the Uniform Licensing of Power Engineers (NIULPE)

 - PLI will accept relevant continuing education credits from accreddited institutions as listed by: